 What medical examinations/immunizations will I need before going?

-Who are we going to be with in Japan?
+Who are we going to be with in Bulgaria?

-Needless to say, owning a phone in Japan will be very useful and give us all the peace of mind.
-So, how can you use a phone in Japan?
+Needless to say, owning a phone in Bulgaria will be very useful and give us all the peace of mind.
+So, how can you use a phone in Bulgaria?

-2. If your phone uses a SIM card that can be taken out to put in a new SIM card, or if you have an unlocked phone that uses a SIM card, you may purchase a local SIM card at the airport or in town in Japan.
-There are SIM cards that can be used for a month with the certain amount of minutes, and you can purchase and load more minutes after that if needed.
-The local SIM card will give you a Japanese phone number.
+2. If your phone uses a SIM card and is unlocked, you may purchase a local SIM card in Sofia to swap out the SIM cards.
+There are prepaid SIM cards that can be used for a month with certain amount of minutes and certain amount of data, and you can purchase and load more minutes after that if needed.
+The local SIM card will give you a Bulgarian phone number.
 You and your family can purchase a calling card to call each other for several cents a minute.

-If you decide not to use the cell phone service in Japan, please still bring your phone, as free WiFi is available sometimes, or the class may share a rental pocket wifi device for about $50 to connect up to 10 devices, so that you can get in touch with your family and friends using the social app while in Japan.
+If you decide not to use the cell phone service in Bulgaria, please still bring your phone, as free WiFi is available in many indoor locations, so that you can get in touch with your family and friends using the social app while in Bulgaria.